 Calcium hardness in pool water

-As with every other aspect of water chemistry, calcium hardness also needs to be in balance to protect your pool surface from calcium formation, stains, or corrosion.
-High or low calcium hardness can cause white staining on pool surfaces, etching, or discolouration.
+As with every aspect of water chemistry, calcium hardness must be balanced to protect your pool surface from calcium formation, stains, or corrosion.
+High or low calcium hardness can cause white staining on pool surfaces, etching, or discoloration.

 Is expensive pool salt a waste of money?

 Almost daily we receive phone calls from distressed clients saying the following – “I got some cheap salt from my local hardware store and now I’ve got these ugly brown stains all over my pool”.
 Often, this brown staining becomes evident within hours of adding the salt to the water

 Swimming Pool Water Cloudy?
 Here’s how to fix it [Updated 2022]